"Behind the glass wall snow is falling." - Simon Mawer

 Der Golem (Germany, 1920)

-For his 1931 screen adaptation of Mary Shelley's Frankenstein, director James Whale cribbed from a German masterpiece that was barely 10 years old: Paul Wegener silent horror film Der Golem, wie er in die Welt kam (The Golem: How He Came Into the World).
-The German movie itself was based on an old Jewish legend about a monster created in 16th-century Prague to protect the Jews from anti-Semites.
-On the new Masters of Cinema Blu-ray, the film comes in two versions: one clocking in at 76 minutes that was released for the German market (delivered here with optional English subtitles for the German intertitles) and the other cut to 60 minutes for the American market (shown here with the original English intertitles).
+For his 1931 screen adaptation of Mary Shelley's Frankenstein, director James Whale cribbed from a German masterpiece that was barely 10 years old: Paul Wegener's silent horror film The Golem: How He Came Into the World.
+That movie was based on a Jewish legend of a monster in 16th-century Prague created to protect the Jews from anti-Semites ( it was said to have been made out of clay scooped from the banks of the Vltava River).
+On the new Masters of Cinema Blu-ray, the film comes in two versions: one lasting 76 minutes and released in Germany (delivered here with optional English subtitles for the German intertitles) and the other cut to 60 minutes for the American market (shown here with the original English intertitles).
 The German version has been newly and wonderfully restored in 4K and has an optional new audio commentary by film historian Scott Harrison; the American version looks much cruder, relying on a 1970 duplicate negative of poorly preserved source material.
 Extras include two new video essays – by critics David Cairns and Anne Billson (26 mins.) and by documentary filmmaker Jon Spira (11 mins.) – and an audio essay by film historian R. Dixon Smith (15 mins.).
-There's also a split-screen comparison between separate restorations of Der Golem in 1995 and 2018 (22 mins.) and a choice of four scores: for the German version, one for piano by Stephen Horne, an electronic version by Lukasz "Wudec" Poleszak and one for a chamber ensemble by Admir Shkurtaj; and for the American version, one for violin, viola, accordian and trumpet by Cordula Heth.
-Rounding out the package is a 28-page booklet with reprints of illustrations from the original 1915 novel by Gustav Meyrink.
+There's also a split-screen comparison between restorations of The Golem in 1995 and 2018 (22 mins.) and a choice of four scores: for the German version, a piano score by Stephen Horne, an electronic version by Lukasz "Wudec" Poleszak and one for a chamber ensemble by Admir Shkurtaj; and for the American version, one for violin, viola, accordian and trumpet by Cordula Heth.
+The 28-page booklet has reprints of illustrations from the original 1915 novel by Gustav Meyrink.

 1 from Second Run